 It looks like the next generation bad guy jet in Top Gun: Maverick will be Russia’s stealthy Su-57.

-The long-awaited Top Gun: Maverick may be delayed until next year due to the coronavirus, but its toy lines are still moving ahead at full steam.
+The long-awaited Top Gun: Maverick is finally slated to reach theaters this May, and its toy lines are still moving ahead at full steam.
 Among the long list of licensed Top Gun toys and memorabilia you can pick up in the toy section of your local grocery store is a Matchbox line of aircraft models from the movie; complete with an F-14 Tomcat, F/A-18 Super Hornet, F-35B Joint Strike Fighter, and interestingly, two other models that don’t share names with any real aircraft.

 Of course, the Top Gun films are no stranger to fictional fighters.
 The original film, which was released in 1986, saw Maverick (the movie’s protagonist) squaring off with MiG-28s, which were depicted as smaller and more maneuverable fighters than Maverick’s F-14.
 The MiG-28, however, doesn’t exist and was instead played by Northrop F-5s.
 You can read our full breakdown about how these real U.S. Navy fighters became fake Soviet bad guys in the original movie here.